Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/c_about_zos/system_users_zos.md

 ---

-    title: About system users
+    title: "About system users"
-    linkTitle: About system users
+    linkTitle: "About system users"
     weight: 190

----
-An APF, authorized program facility, is a security element that allows an installation to identify system or user programs.
+---An APF, authorized program facility, is a security element that allows an installation to identify system or user programs.
 When a Transfer CFT system does not use an APF, the Transfer CFT USERCTRL parameter has no effect on file permissions and all file actions are done by the account that started Transfer CFT.
 This means that to enable user control for file permissions, your Transfer CFT requires APF.

 ### Non-APF installations